Protests against the second Trump administration

-Multiple protests have been held across the US and other countries against President Donald Trump since his 2024 re-election.
+Multiple protests have been held across the United States and other countries against U.S. president Donald Trump since his 2024 re-election.

 Demonstrations have been held to protest and show disapproval for promises he made during his 2024 re-election campaign, proposals he has made to various domestic and international matters and decisions and policies he has signed off on.

 While many protests and actions have been led by pre-existing organisations, there has also been a large amount of organising and attendance by the wider public alongside action taken during non-political events such as the Super Bowl.

 Domestic

 2024

 On November 6, the day after Trump's re-election, protesters gathered in San Jose and Berkeley, California, downtown Cleveland, Chicago, New York City, and Philadelphia to protest border militarization and the Gaza war.
 Protesters outside the Trump International Hotel and Tower in Chicago were filmed chanting "Donald Trump, you fascist clown."

 The American Civil Liberties Union issued a statement on the same day indicating that they would continue to fight against Trump's rhetoric and unlawful agenda outlined in Project 2025.